yast/y2r/spec/y2r_spec.md

 ### Paths

-Y2R translates YCP paths as calls to the `Yast.path` method, which creates an instance of the `Yast::Path` class.
+Y2R translates YCP paths as `path` calls.
+This method creates an instance of the `Yast::Path` class, which represents a YCP path.

 #### YCP (fragment)